mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 I invited Gyuna to my FHE.
 I usually didn’t go anymore these days, but a ward Christmas party was happening at my bishop’s place, so I knew Gyuna would be happy to have free food.
 Plus, it had been five whole days since we last saw each other.

 “So how was the make-out session?”
 Gyuna asked first thing when she got into the car.

 I laughed.
 “It was good,” I answered.
-I told her the whole story.  “…and we were just watching a British cooking show, and my heart was racing so fast.
+I told her the whole story.  “...and we were just watching a British cooking show, and my heart was racing so fast.
 The show was about an hour long, so I waited until after the show finished.”

 “You know, when you watch a movie, you don’t see a thing cuz you’re too busy making out.”

 She and I laughed.
 “Well, I didn’t want to be rude and not watch the show.
 But I’m not entirely sure how I feel about him.
-He said he’s not the kind of person to be committed, and he’s a bit older than me, so we’re both in different stages in our lives.
+He said he’s not the kind of person to be committed.
 But plot twist.
 Peter wasn’t my first kiss.”

 “WHAT?!!!”